sijopkd/3d-object-detection-for-autonomous-vehicles/README.md

 - Train a U-Net fully connected convolutional neural network to predict whether an object is present in the BEV
-- Threshold this probability map to fit boxes around the detections
+- Threshold this probability map to fit boxes around the detections Modifications to the architecture:
+   - Reduce class weights while training using cross entropy / softmax loss
+   - Height of the class was modified to be the conditional mean of individual classes
+   - Changed parameters in the UNET Architecture (optimizer, sampling, batch size)
+   - Added a map mask and trained the model
 ## Results

 Final model -> 0.045 mAP